DebbyNiola/Understanding-the-psychological-effects-of-COVID-19/README.md

 ## Introduction

 ## Executive Summary
+The pandemic was the first of its kind and definitely was quite the experience for the human race.
+It is understandable that we would like to understand its impact psychologically on us.
+We can use this understanding as a learning experience to avoid such shock repeating a second time.

+This survey tries to understand how humans were affected by the pandemic psychologically, certain questions were designed to measure this effect.
+With a total of 1,175 responses from people of different works in life, age and gender as our sample data.
+After analyzing the data, we see that people were able to work more during the pandemic than before it.
+This could have been the result of many factors; too much time, and people looking for purpose in that chaos.
+People trying to adapt to a new system and make the most of it.

+We also saw that a larger percentage of males adapted easier psychologically to the pandemic when compared to the female gender.
+This is different, compared to popular opinion that women are able to adapt better to situations.

 ## Data Sourcing
 Our data was downloaded as a .csv file from Kaggle.
-It’s a data collected in 2020 to help understand people’s opinion of the lockdown.
+It’s a data collected in 2020 to help understand people’s opinion of the effects of the pandemic.
 It was collected using Google forms.

 For the original data file
 [Click here](https://www.kaggle.com/datasets/hemanthhari/psycological-effects-of-covid)